sushant8421/Multipurpose-Server/README.md

 # Multipurpose-Server
 # Implementing services like 1.Echo request reply 2.Application layer RTT measurement 3.File upload

+In one tab :
 compile using : gcc server_new.c -o server_new -pthread

 run by : ./server_new

+In new tab parallely :

 compile using : gcc client_new.c -o client_new -pthread